John Isner: 2020: Sixth Australian Open third round, COVID-19 season

 Isner opened the 2020 season by reaching the 2020 ASB Classic semifinals before falling to eventual champion Ugo Humbert 6–7, 4–6.
 In the Australian Open, he reached the third round before retiring with a foot injury during the second set against former champion Stan Wawrinka.

-Isner advanced to the semifinals of the Mexican Open before the COVID-19 pandemic halted the ATP tour until the Cincinnati Masters, where Inser lost in the third round to Stefanos Tsitsipas in straight sets.
+Isner advanced to the semifinals of the Mexican Open before the COVID-19 pandemic halted the ATP tour until the Cincinnati Masters, where Isner lost in the third round to Stefanos Tsitsipas in straight sets.

 2021: Sixth Atlanta title, thirteenth Masters semifinal, out of and return to top 30

 In April, Isner was not able to defend his points from the previous final at the 2021 Miami Open and fell from the top 30 for the first time in 10 years.
 Even though he reached the quarterfinals at the 2021 Mutua Madrid Open, Isner still remained out of the top 30.
 The drop in the rankings marked the first time that no American men were ranked in the top 30 since computerized tennis rankings were introduced in 1973.

 At the 2021 French Open, Isner reached the third round, losing to eventual finalist Stefanos Tsitsipas in four sets.

 In July 2021, Isner won his sixth ATP doubles title at the 2021 Los Cabos Open, partnering with Hans Hach Verdugo as wild-card entries.

 At the 2021 Atlanta Open, Isner defeated Brandon Nakashima to win a record sixth title in his ninth finals appearance at the event.

-At the Canadian Open, Isner reached the semifinals, defeating many seeded players such as 13th seed Cristian Garín, 4th seed Andrey Rublev and 11th seed Gaël Monfils.
+At the Canadian Open, Isner reached the semifinals, defeating multiple seeded players such as 13th seed Cristian Garín, 4th seed Andrey Rublev and 11th seed Gaël Monfils.
 He lost in the semifinals to top seed Daniil Medvedev in straight sets.
 Isner's performance at the tournament elevated him to No. 26 on August 16, 2021.